-UNITED NATIONS -- The U.N. special envoy for Myanmar has warned that February's military takeover has led to armed conflict and if power isn’t returned to the people in a democratic way the country “will go in the direction of a failed state.”
+UNITED NATIONS -- The U.N. special envoy for Myanmar warned Thursday that the country already faces “an internal armed conflict” and if power isn’t returned to the people in a democratic way “we will go in the direction of a failed state.”

-Christine Schraner Burgener told a U.N. news conference Thursday that conflict between the military, which took power on Feb.
-1, and civilians and ethnic minorities is intensifying in many parts of the country.
+Christine Schraner Burgener told a U.N. news conference that the conflict between the military which took power on Feb.
+1 and civilians and ethnic minorities is intensifying in many parts of the country.

 “The repression of the military has led to more than 1,180 deaths,” she said.
 “The army uses a range of tactics against civilian populations, including burning villages, looting properties, mass arrests, torture and execution of prisoners, gender-based violence and random artillery fire into residential areas.”

-Schraner Burgener said the movement against the military is now “increasingly militarized,” with the so-called National Unity Government formed by supporters of the ousted democratic government led by Aung San Suu Kyi seeking to mobilize a greater number of Peoples Defense Forces and calling for “a people’s defense war.”
+Schraner Burgener said the anti-military movement is now “increasingly militarized,” with the so-called National Unity Government formed by supporters of the ousted democratic government led by Aung San Suu Kyi seeking to mobilize a greater number of Peoples Defense Forces and calling for “a people’s defense war.”

 “Clearly, in the absence of international action, violence has been justified as the last resort,” she said.

 Myanmar for five decades had languished under strict military rule that led to international isolation and sanctions.
 As the generals loosened their grip, culminating in Suu Kyi’s rise to leadership in 2015 elections, the international community responded by lifting most sanctions and pouring investment into the country.